 Most people are at sea when they get a cancer diagnosis.
 It’s no wonder.
 Cancer is a completely life-changing experience.

-But taking charge of your own health is still critical.
-No one’s going to hold your hand and walk you through every possibility out there.
+No one’s going to hold your hand and walk you through every treatment possibility out there.
 At least, no one in the modern medical system.
 As nice as it might seem to hand off all the decision-making to an expert, that’s just not an option with cancer.

 Here’s what I recommend …